bartenbach/ansible-role-firedancer/README.md

 # service user to run firedancer as (not created for you!)
 firedancer_service_user: firedancer

-# local path to clone repository to
+# remote path to clone repository to on server
 code_path: "/home/{{ solana_user }}/code"

 # location to install binary